-As performing artists in music, drama, dance, slamming and beat box, our children have performed all over London for a huge range of audiences from the prime minister to the shoppers at Tesco's.
+As performing artists in music, drama, dance, slamming and beat box, our children have performed all over London for a huge range of audiences from the Mayor of London to the shoppers at Tesco's.

 We are very lucky to have a long established relationship with our specialist dance teacher who works closely with the African Drumming teacher, teaching the children dances and songs from around the world.
 These weekly dance lessons, which the children learn alongside African drumming, expose them to rhythms and dances from across the world.